The Best Ice Skating in NYC

 Sky Rink at Chelsea Piers

 Designed more for hockey leagues and a top-notch figure skating school, the indoor Sky Rink at Chelsea Piers does open its nearly perfect ice for general skating.
-General skating is open every day of the week besides Wednesday, and skaters of all ages are invited to twirl, jump, and glide for $12 (not including skate rentals for $6).
+General skating is open every day of the week besides Wednesday, and skaters of all ages are invited to twirl, jump, and glide.
 If your child, friend, or family members can’t stay off the ice, Sky Rink offers party packages for skaters to celebrate their day!

 Wollman Rink in Central Park